cirosantilli/softcover_vagrant/README.md

     softcover new example_book
     cd example_book
     softcover build
+    softcover serve

-Your book is ready under the `projects/` subdirectory in the host.
+Your book is ready under the `projects/example_book` subdirectory in the host, and can be previewed at `localhost:4000`.

 Next project?

     cd /vagrant/projects
     softcover new example_book2

-# I am new to Vagrant
+## I am new to Vagrant

 A virtual machine will install another OS inside of your OS, which you can access via SSH.
 The main OS is called the *host*, while the one inside it is called the *guest*.